khaganigasimov/INF6027---Introduction_to_Data_Science/README.md

-Stock Price Prediction - INF6027
+## Stock Price Prediction - INF6027

-Overview
+# Overview

 This project explores stock price prediction using financial indicators and machine learning models.
 The dataset consists of financial data from publicly traded US companies between 2014 and 2018, providing 200+ financial indicators per stock.
 The primary objective is to classify stocks as 'Buy' or 'Not Buy' and to predict stock price variation using regression models.

-Project Structure
+# Project Structure

 data/: Contains raw and processed datasets.

-notebooks/: Jupyter and R Notebooks for data analysis and modeling.
+notebooks/: R Notebooks for data analysis and modeling.

-src/: Scripts for data preprocessing, feature selection, and model training.

-reports/: Research methodology, results, and discussions.

-figures/: Visualizations and analysis graphs.

 README.md: Project overview and instructions.

-requirements.txt: List of dependencies.

-.gitignore: Files to be ignored in version control.

-Methodology
+# Methodology

-Data Preprocessing
+# Data Preprocessing

 Handled missing values using median imputation.